juliosantos84/keyper/README.md

 # keyper

-A simple utility to encrypt BIP39 mnemonic phrases using AWS KMS.
+A simple utility to keep your keys secret.  `keyper`, get it?

+Supports capturing BIP39 mnemonic phrases with word validation, and encrypting to file using AWS KMS.

 ## requirements
 - An AWS account
-- awscli 1.16+
+- awscli 1.16+ (tested with 1.16.70)
 - java 1.8

 ## building